 A number of achievements are noted in each areas of support (Education, Health and Poverty Alleviation).
-In particular, during the year ending 31 March 2018, there took place a number of activities including the following:
+In particular, during the year ending 31 March 2019, there took place a number of activities including the following:

-In our Educational Support, we are particularly proud that as a follow-up of the Scottish Volunteer Teacher Programme (a three-year programme, completed on 31 Mach 2017), a Volunteer Teacher-in-Residence Programme has been in operation, with two highly experienced Scottish teachers remaining involved.
-A main focus of this follow-up programme is to maintain the momentum of the skills advancement in English language and ICT of the students and staff members of UUC.
+In our Educational Support, we are particularly glad that as a follow-up of the Scottish Volunteer Teacher Programme (a three-year programme, completed on 31 Mach 2017), a Volunteer Teacher-in-Residence Programme has been in operation, with two highly experienced Scottish teachers remaining involved.
+A main focus of this follow-up programme is to maintain the momentum of the skills advancement in English language and ICT of the students and the staff members of UUC.

-UUC PhD Research Programme.
-Under a PhD research studies programme in collaboration with an Indian University in West Bengal (Raiganj University), which was initiated with support from CEI in January 2016, five new PhD Scholars from UUC joined in 2017, thus a total of 16 staff members of UUC have been undertaking PhD research.
-This has turned out to be an important CEI-supported flagship programme of UUC, helping greatly to promote a research active environment.

-Improved ICT proficiency of staff and students.
+- UUC PhD Research Programme.
+Under a PhD research studies programme in collaboration with an Indian University in West Bengal (Raiganj University), which was initiated in January 2016 with the first batch of seven PhD scholars in the first 2015-16 session, followed by the 2nd batch of five in the 2016-17 session, and then four PhD scholars each joining in the in the 2017-18 and the 2018-19 sessions.
+However, currently, a total of 20 staff members of UUC have been undertaking PhD research.
+This has turned out to be an important CEI-supported flagship programme of UUC, helping greatly to promote a research active environment. - Improved ICT proficiency of staff and students.
 The emphasis on ICT proficiency improvement of both the staff members and the students of UUC has been maintained, especially with the Volunteer Teachers-in-Residence taking a special interest in this regard.
-Now that all the 17 (seventeen) departments of UUC teaching Honours courses have Laptops (and many of the staff members also having their own Laptops), there has been taking place some teaching delivery using Power-point, an innovative feature in this part of Bangladesh.

-Library Development.
-During the period under review, a new book shipment was sent from Glasgow to UUC, thus enriching the UUC Library further.
-The Honours Reading Room of UUC, located on the 2nd floor of the UUC Library Building, has also benefited greatly.
+Now that all the 17 (seventeen) departments of UUC teaching Honours courses have Laptops (and many of the staff members also having their own Laptops), there has been taking place some teaching delivery using Power-point, an innovative feature in this part of Bangladesh, as reported last year. - Library Development.
+During the period under review, the focus on the development of the UUC Main Library and also the Honours Reading Room, located on the 2nd floor of the UUC Library Building, has been maintained. - Female Scholarship Programmes.
+Thanks to two important funding grants, a total of 251 female students were provided with funding support.
+This total includes some 16 female students (from various 1st year Honours classes), each of whom has been awarded with a four-year scholarship, and the feedback so far received shows that these scholarships are greatly benefiting the recipients.

-The support and help which we have been providing appears to be helping UUC to maintain its progress.
-In early 2017, UUC gained the Model College status, recognised by the National University on behalf of the Government of Bangladesh, an important recognition as there are only 15 such Colleges in Bangladesh out of over 2,300 such Colleges teaching tertiary education in the country.
-Thus, UUC is now not only recognised as the best College of the district (Lalmonirhat) and the best Non-Government College of the Greater Rangpur Division, but also a Model College of the country.
+In conclusion, the support and help which we have been providing appears to be helping UUC to maintain its progress.
+Indeed, the Model College status, as recognised by the National University on behalf of the Government of Bangladesh, has greatly helped to raise the profile of UUC, besides it still continues to remain as the best Non-Government College of the Greater Rangpur Division.